kyleconroy/python-twilio2/docs/usage/recordings.rst

 Deleting Recordings
 ---------------------

-The :class:`Recordings` resource allows you to delete unecessary recordings.
+The :class:`Recordings` resource allows you to delete unnecessary recordings.

 .. code-block:: python